 The wheel speed sensor tells your car’s computer how fast the wheels are spinning.
 It’s usually placed on parts like the steering knuckle and spindle in your suspension.

 If the wheel speed sensor fails, the computer won’t be able to determine which wheel is slipping.
-If it can’t, it turns off the traction control system, displays the warning light, and you feel your car jerk.
+If it can’t, it turns off the traction control system, displays the traction control warning light, and you feel your car jerking.

 You may have some dirt or brake dust accumulation on the wheel speed sensor.